Welcome

 The Next Step

-Begin with a stabilisation conversation to explore what structured support could look like — within work responsibilities, life administration, or both.
+Begin with a stabilisation conversation to explore what structured support could look like — across work, life, or both.

 Michelle helped me turn ideas into action.
 Things I’d been putting off — like developing my website and getting technical and admin aspects of projects moving — more manageable with her structured, paced support.
 I felt clearer, more organised, and able to follow through.